EFForg/congress_forms/README.md

 ## License

-The gem is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).
+The gem is available as open source under the terms of the [GPLv3 License](https://github.com/EFForg/congress_forms/blob/master/LICENSE.txt).